dodslaser/cellophane/README.md

 │   ├── __init__.py
 │   ├── my_module.py
 │   └── another_module
+│       |   # Modules can contain module specific schemas that will be merged with the wrapper schema │       ├── schema.yaml
 │       ├── scripts
 │       │   │   # Modules may contain module specific scripts/data
 │       │   └── module_script.sh